usc-mrel/python-ismrmrd-server/readme.md

     If the input file is a multi-RAID file, then several output files are created such as ``gre_raw_1.h5`` and ``gre_raw_2.h5``.
 The first measurements are dependency data while the main acquisition is in the last numbered file.

-1. [Start the server](https://github.com/kspaceKelvin/python-ismrmrd-server#reconstruct-a-phantom-raw-data-set-using-the-mrd-clientserver-pair) and in a separate window, run the client using the converted file:
+1. [Start the server](https://github.com/kspaceKelvin/python-ismrmrd-server#ReconstructaphantomrawdatasetusingtheMRDclientserverpair) and in a separate window, run the client using the converted file:
     ```
     python3 client.py -c invertcontrast -o gre_img.h5 gre_raw_2.h5
     ```

     Note that the invertcontrast example module only does basic Fourier transform reconstruction and does not support undersampling or more complex acquisitions.

-### Using DICOM images as input data
+###  1.4. <a name='UsingDICOMimagesasinputdata'></a>Using DICOM images as input data
 For image processing workflows, DICOM images can be used as input by converting them into MRD format.
 The [dicom2mrd.py](dicom2mrd.py) script can be used to convert DICOMs to MRD, while [mrd2dicom.py](mrd2dicom.py) can be used to perform the inverse.

 1. Create a folder containing DICOM files with file extensions .ima or .dcm.
 Files can also be organized in sub-folders if desired.